-Multi-Vendor Shipping using WooCommerce Shipping Services
+Multi-Vendor Shipping with WooCommerce Shipping Services

 WooCommerce Shipping Services is the best shipping solution for your multi-vendor WooCommerce store.
-From displaying live shipping rates on WooCommerce cart & checkout page to generating shipping labels and sending tracking details to your customers, this plugin does it all.
+From displaying live shipping rates on the WooCommerce cart & checkout page to generating shipping labels and sending tracking details to your customers, this plugin does it all.

 This guide will help you understand how WooCommerce Shipping Services allows vendors to streamline their shipping process.

 - Pre-requisites to use WooCommerce Shipping Services on your Multi-Vendor store

 - Download, install, activate and setup WooCommerce Shipping Services

 - Install and activate the supported Multi-Vendor plugins

 - Sync Vendors to WooCommerce Shipping Services

 - Add shipping carriers used by the vendors

 - Set vendor store address for shipping rates calculating